 ENGL 207.
 Nature Writing.
 1 Unit.

 Combines field experience in local outdoor natural areas with classroom instruction and writing workshops.
 Students develop skills in writing non-fiction genres, including natural history, creative non-fiction, science writing, travel writing, and reportage.
-Writing-intensive course.
+Writing enhanced course.

 ENGL 208.
 The Personal Essay.
 1 Unit.

 Introduces the craft and tradition of introspective, first-person, conversational writing that searches for understanding and meaning via prose.
-Writing-intensive course.
+Writing enhanced course.

 ENGL 209.
 Write for Your Life.
 1 Unit.